 child of His Majesty King Chulalongkorn and the eldest son of Queen Sawang

 Vadhana.
 As he was the eldest son to hold the royal rank of "Chao

-fa," as his mother was also of royal blood, he became the first Crown Prince
+Fa", as his mother was also of royal blood, he became the first Crown Prince

-The royal ranks of Siam was extremely detailed and confusing.
+The royal ranks of Siam were extremely detailed and confusing.
 A child of a king and a mother of royal blood was styled "Chao Fa."
 A child of a king and a mother who is not of royal blood was styled "Pra Ong Chao."
 The Chao Fas were then considered part of the immediate royal family.
 They would then be first, second, third, and so on, in line to the throne according to their age.
-It was only until the present reign, with a king having just one wife, that the royal children are styled Chao Fas, whether the mother is of royal blood or not.
+It was only until the Nineth Reign, with a king having just one wife, that the royal children are styled Chao Fas, whether the mother is of royal blood or not.